RayHightower/RayHightower.com/_posts/2024-07-08-antifragile-by-nassim-nicholas-taleb.markdown

 A single match is fragile, while a campfire is antifragile.

+### Robustness vs. Antifragility

+The difference between antifragility and robustness (or resilience) is central to understanding this book.
+So, what's the difference?

+* Antifragile systems benefit from randomness and voliility.
+* Robust systems merely survive randomness and volitylity.
+* An antifragilesystem, when exposed to randomness and volatioity will grow stronger.
+* A robust system, exposed to randomnss and volityllity, will simply stay the same.

 ### Antifragility Helps Us to Understand Fragility

 When we understand antifragility, we learn more about fragility, and can help us to improve our risk management skills.